openturns/openturns/paper/paper.md

 For supervised learning, OpenTURNS enables the construction of surrogate models from data, such as linear regression models, polynomial chaos expansion, and Gaussian process regression.
-OpenTURNS provides polynomial and functional orthogonal bases such as Haar wavelets or Fourier series.
 This surrogate model can also be built for models with functional inputs.
 The optimization of the hyperparameters of Gaussian process regression can be performed on an arbitrary subset of the hyperparameters.